 It’s cold.
 Christmas and New Year are gone.
 Many people see January as the Monday morning of the year.
-Well, it doesn’t have to be gloom and doom, especially in the garden!
+Well, it doesn’t have to be gloom and doom, especially in the garden.
+But you can transform your with these winter plants for your winter garden.

 Here are six of my favourite plants to fend off the January blues.